neutron-org/neutron-docs/docs/neutron/modules/dex/messages.md

 $$ExitLimitPrice <= \frac{AmountOfExitToken}{AmountIn}$$

 Multihop swap also allows users to supply multiple different routes.
 By default, the first route that does not run out of liquidity, hit the `ExitLimitPrice` or return an error will be used.
 Multihop swap also provides a `PickBestRoute` option.
 When `PickBestRoute` is true all routes will be run and the route that results in the greatest amount of the resulting TokenOut at final hop will be used.
 This option to dynamically pick the best route at runtime significantly reduces the risk of front running.
+Note that a successful MultiHop swap can produce dust on any pool in swaps through.
+This dust is credited to the caller.

 ### Multihop Swap Message